nextwebb/blog-posts/ckdnhkohg0029bzs14bo05g0g.md

 ```
 ## Back story
 So this happened to me a while back.
 It took me a while to debug my code and find the culprit 😈 .
 Then I figured I returned a promise that made a function call and the data that was being passed was undefined
 🤦‍♂️.
 So whenever you write a function that  performs destructuring assignment.
-RULE OF THUMB.
-I mean always make sure you set a fallbacks and error checkers.
+RULE OF THUMB;  I mean always make sure you set a fallback and error checkers.

 ### What is the most elegant way of using it in cases like that or should we use destructuring assignments only for guaranteed non-null objects?